Low-Latency Video Anonymization for Crowd Anomaly Detection: Privacy Versus Performance: Methodology

-where $\mathcal{L}_c$ is a \textit{binary cross entropy loss (BCELoss)}.
-The class label distribution $D_c$ on the training dataset of the VISPR, as shown in Fig.~\ref{fig:pd_vispr_multi__train_labels}, indicates that the \textit{Nudity} and \textit{Relationship} classes have relatively low contributions.
-The $\mathcal{F}_P$ would struggle to learn these classes effectively due to the severe class label imbalance.
-The $\mathcal{L}_c$ is calculated per target class label and summed after scaling with the class weight $W_c$ to estimate the final loss score $\mathcal{L}_w$.
-We estimate $W_c = 1/D_c$ to compensate for the class imbalance and improve the attribution classification performance on $\mathcal{F}_P$.

-We used a learning rate of $10^{-3}$ with a linear warmup with a step-based scheduler that reduces the rate by 1/5 when the training loss saturates.
+where the $\mathcal{L}_{i}$ is a {binary cross entropy loss} function, the $W_{i}$ is a weighting factor, and the $D_{i}$ is class distribution for the $i^\text{th}$ class label.
+The $n_{i}$ and $n_c$ are the number of samples with active label for class $i$ and the total number of samples in the dataset, respectively.
+The class label distribution of the training-set of the VISPR, shown in Fig.~\ref{fig:pd_vispr_multi__train_labels}, indicates that the {Nudity} and {Relationship} classes have relatively low contributions.
+The $\mathcal{F}_P$ would struggle to learn these classes effectively due to the class label imbalance and label co-occurrence with the other dominant class labels.
+The $\mathcal{L}_{i}$ is calculated per target class label and summed after scaling with the class weight $W_{i}$ to estimate the final loss score $\mathcal{L}_w$.
+We estimate $W_i = 1/D_i$ to compensate for the imbalance and improve the classification performance of $\mathcal{F}_P$.
+We utilize a learning rate of $10^{-3}$ with a linear warmup with a step-based scheduler that reduces the rate by $1/5$ when the training loss saturates.
 We trained the model up to 100 epochs using \textsc{Adam} optimizer with L2 regularization of $10^{-5}$.